Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What’s the most prestigious credit card in the world?

-The Amex Black Card is generally considered to be the first, and most elite, invitation-only card in the world.
-It has been available in Canada since 2009, and is named for the Manhattan credit card brand’s iconic centurion head logo.
-This card is traditionally made of titanium and issued by invitation-only to the wealthiest American Express Platinum cardholders.
+The Amex Black Card is generally considered to be the first, and most elite card in existence.
+It has been available in Canada since 2009 and is named for the centurion head featured in the Manhattan credit card company’s iconic logo.
+This card is traditionally made of titanium and issued by invitation-only to the wealthiest American Express cardholders.

-The AMEX Black Card is so exclusive that none of this information is actually published on the company’s website.
-Rumour has it you have to spend $350,000 USD a year (or likely the Canadian equivalent) on your Platinum Amex card before you’ll be eligible to receive an elusive invitation.
+The AMEX Black Card is so exclusive that much of its qualification requirements aren’t published on the company’s website.
+Rumour has it that you have to spend at least $350,000 USD a year to receive an invitation.

 Check out our list of the top 10 most exclusive credit cards in the world to learn more.